 In a shifting geopolitical landscape, the EU has remained steadfast as a strong defender of human rights and democracy.

-The proposed Action Plan on Human Rights and Democracy 2020-2024 sets out ambitions and priorities for the next five years in this field of external relations.
+The Action Plan on Human Rights and Democracy 2020-2024 sets out ambitions and priorities for the next five years in this field of external relations.
 By doing so, it will contribute to achieving a stronger Europe in the world.